DirectDuck/indiedb_django_project/README.md

 > If page doesn't load then type `docker-compose logs`.
 If you can't manage to resolve the problem, create an issue.

+### Possible errors

+If you see `Is the server running on host "db" (172.18.0.3) and acceptingTCP/IP connections on port 5432?` error try to stop docker with `docker-compose down` and continue from third step of [step-by-step guide](https://github.com/DirectDuck/indiedb_django_project#step-by-step-guide).